jimmerioles/bitcoin-currency-converter-php/README.md

 echo $convert->toBtc(20, 'LTC');  // 1.12345678
 ```

-or use helper for convenience:
+and it also has its helper function for convenience:

 ``` php
 // uses Coinbase as default provider